The Asset Management Review: Hong Kong

 The SFC issued a circular on 7 January 2020 to clarify licensing obligations of private equity firms that conduct business in Hong Kong, including licensing requirements for private equity firms' general partners, investment committee members and fund marketing activities.
 The circular also clarifies how the SFC assesses private equity firms' discretionary investment authority and investments in securities of private companies, as well as the industry experience requirement for their responsible officers.

-Acquisitions by private equity funds of companies listed on the SEHK or stakes in such companies are fairly common, and are governed by various laws, regulations, or both, including the Companies Ordinance, the Hong Kong Codes on Takeovers and Mergers and Share Buy-backs and the Hong Kong Listing Rules.
+Acquisitions by private equity funds of companies listed on the SEHK or stakes in such companies are fairly common, and are governed by various laws or regulations, or both, including the Companies Ordinance, the Hong Kong Codes on Takeovers and Mergers and Share Buy-backs and the Hong Kong Listing Rules.

-As described in Section VII.i, the government has introduced extensions to the profits tax exemptions that are expected to attract more private equity funds to Hong Kong.
+As described in Sections VII.i and VII.iii, the government has introduced extensions to the profits tax exemptions and a new zero per cent concessionary tax rate for carried interest that are expected to attract more private equity funds to Hong Kong.

-In addition, the new legislative framework for limited partnership funds, which will come into operation on 31 August 2020, is intended to encourage more private equity funds to choose Hong Kong as their domicile of choice.
-See Section VII.iv for further details.
+In addition, the new legislative framework for limited partnership funds, which came into operation on 31 August 2020, is intended to encourage more private equity funds to choose Hong Kong as their domicile of choice.
+See Section VIII.iii for further details.

 vi Family offices